Portsmouth Historic Dockyard and Victorian Festival of

 The Mary Rose Museum gave us an alluring insight into Navy warfare

-heavy gun used on the ship which carried both cast bronze guns as well
+which carried both cast bronze guns as well as older wrought iron

-as older wrought iron guns.
-There were also live 'hand on'
+guns.
+There were also live 'hands on' exhibits and educational

 |